bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is an application framework that helps with functionality for routing & middleware.
+    It is light and unopinionated.

 - [ ] Describe Middleware?

+    Middleware are functions that use request & response and perform operations on them, then move to the next middleware or return a response to the client.

 - [ ] Describe a Resource?

+    Resources are everything we interact with, accessible by a unique URI.
+They have multiple representations and are communicated over a stateless protocol.
+Management is done through methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    Return the info that was requested, or a res.status(200)/(201) message.

 - [ ] How can we partition our application into sub-applications?

+    By using Express Routers with their own middleware.

 ## Minimum Viable Product